Holy Wells

 Some wells are still tended to carefully by local people, with flowers and nice planting surrounding them, some have statues close by and have had access improved with steps or cleared pathways.
 Others are hidden away and overgrown, but locals will be able to direct you to them.

-Ancient Customs and New Beliefs
+Ancient Customs, New Beliefs

 With the coming of Christianity to Ireland the old pagan wells, rather than being abandoned, were gradually given new significance in line with new beliefs, probably with the support of pragmatic missionaries.

 There is still a belief in many places that the water from a holy well will keep a person healthy, with some people traveling regularly to fill bottles with the water.
 If you look closely at the picture above you’ll see that a little metal cup has been thoughtfully provided for visitors.
-The reality is that the water is often contaminated, and should be drunk with great care, if at all.
+The reality is that the water is often contaminated and should be drunk with great care, if at all.

 Rags and Other Offerings